pevers/images-scraper/README.md

 # images-scraper
-This a simple way to scrape Google images using Nightmare and not be dependend on the Google Ajaxpi.
+This a simple way to scrape Google/Bing images using Nightmare and not be dependent on any API.
 The headless browser will just behave like a normal person, scroll and click.
 A rate limiter is implemented and can be used to prevent bans.
+The Bing scraper doesn't need a headless browser and operates therefore a lot faster.

 # Installation
 ```npm install images-scraper```